Vertispan/grpc-gwt/README.md

 have included a websocket transport for gRPC messages.
 Unfortunately, that repository is no longer maintained, and some features we have found to be necessary were never shipped or never implemented.

+A simple `fetch()` implementation is provided which supports unary and server-streaming calls, but by itself cannot support other streaming calls.

+### Unfinished transports
-This library includes two websocket transports - the first is compatible with improbable-eng/grpc-web using one websocket per stream, and the second supports using a single websocket for multiple streams to the same server (in roughly the same way that http2 would do with streams on a single socket).
+This library will include two websocket transports - the first is compatible with improbable-eng/grpc-web using one websocket per stream, and the second supports using a single websocket for multiple streams to the same server (in roughly the same way that http2 would do with streams on a single socket).
 The first is included for compatibility with any existing proxies that support this feature - we mostly encourage the use of the second where required.

+Another implementation will be provided that uses server-streaming `fetch()` requests to receive messages for a given stream, and a unary `fetch()` to send messages.
+These can be paired with a server-side tools to modify a Java `BindableService` to include pairs of gRPC methods which will be treated by the real server method as a single streaming method.
+Some implementation details are likely to be left out, specifically around handling the state of pairing up messages etc, and naturally any reverse proxy would be required to forward all calls to the same server to be handled uniformly.

 ## Usage

-Add `com.vertispan.protobuf:protobuf-gwt` to your project dependencies.
-The version will be based on the protobuf-java build being used, with an integer suffix to allow for packaging changes.
+Add `com.vertispan.grpc:grpc-web-gwt` to your project dependencies, replacing `io.grpc:grpc-*` dependencies.
+The version will be based on the grpc-java build being used, with an integer suffix to allow for packaging changes.
 For example, current released versions:

 | grpc-java | grpc-gwt | Description                                                              |
 |-----------|----------|--------------------------------------------------------------------------|